BranislavOsadkovski/ManagerService/README.md

 # StudentManager
-**jersey REST API with Spring Core DI and Spring JDBC data repository
+** jersey REST API with Spring Core DI and Spring JDBC data repository **

+JDBC is a low level standard for interaction with databases.
+Spring Data JDBC has less abstractions than Spring Data JPA, but uses Spring Data concepts to make it easier to do CRUD operations.
+JDBC allows you to do more things with the Database directly, but it requires more attention.

 REST API system for storing students data name,